solveen/WebApplicationJava/README.md

     * User deletes other user with their id which will erase them from the database.

 ## Technical
-   * The front end of the app is built with HTML/CSS, Javascript and Bootstrap 4.
+   * The front end of the app is built with JSP, HTML/CSS, Javascript and Bootstrap 4.
    * The back end is built with JAVA EE 8 and it uses XAMMP with MySQL as a database.
    * The external libraries used for this project are MySQL Connector (used for JDBC connection to MySQL) and JSTL.